davidosomething/dkovotables/README.md

 * AJAX for voting on votable
   * non-admin-ajax endpoint
-* Add new votable, text fields for desc, group

 ### Phase 2 ###

-* Clear votes for votable V (update where id = V)
 * Delete group G
   * Select list of vote_ids from votables where group_id = G
   * Delete votes where id in (votables.vote_id)